red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 ```
 </pre>

-The chart here is the [Creating Your First JavaScript Chart][apexcharts-example] example from the ApexCharts documentation.
+This example, taken from the ApexCharts documentation on [Creating Your First JavaScript Chart][apexcharts-example] showcases a simple line chart of sales data over the years.

 ## Step 1: Enable ApexCharts in Your Jekyll Site

-To load ApexCharts only when needed, we added the script conditionally in `_includes/footer.html`:
+To load ApexCharts only when needed, add the following conditional script in `_includes/footer.html`:

 ```html
 {% raw %}{% if page.apexcharts %}{% endraw %}